 Curriculum audits can be used for any number of purposes: alignment with accreditation standards, vertical alignment across grade levels, and/or coverage and alignment with testing and assessments.
-Below is a visual of a generic ongoing curriculum audit process from chalk.com.
+You can access a visual of a generic ongoing curriculum audit process from chalk.com.

 Curriculum equity audits should be part of a system for change.
 The audits are tools for a systematic review of the data available.
 Many constituents representing different roles should be part of the process of developing the purpose for the audit, selecting or adapting the audit tools, examining the results, and developing and implementing an equity improvement plan.